valient-newman/ZeosLib/README.md

 My Github Repository <https://github.com/valient-newman>

-This addition gives the support Embarcadero Delphi 11 to ZeosLib.
+This addition gives the support for Embarcadero Delphi 11 to ZeosLib.
 Why I put this stuff to github but not to sourceforge.net?
  I currently have difficulty while registering to sourceforge.net.